 Chop the dates roughly.
 Put the dates and brown sugar into a pot and add about 1 cup of water.
 Cook on a lowish heat until the dates are soft and spreadable.
 This should take about 10-15 minutes.

 Place the flour in a food processor, add small cubes of cold butter and pulse about 10-15 times until butter mixture has fine lumps throughout.
 Place in a bowl and then add brown sugar and oats.

-Spread half of the dry mixture in the bottom of an 8 inch baking pan.
+Spread half of the dry mixture in the bottom of an 8 inch baking pan that has been lined with parchment paper.
 Gently spread date mixture on top.
 Sprinkle oat mixture on top.

 Bake in a 350° F oven for 30 minutes, or until golden on top.

 Let the squares cool down in the pan for about 30 minutes or more before serving.